The mitral valve is part of the heart. Remember how the heart works?

 In someone who has mitral valve prolapse (MVP), one or both of the valve's flaps buckle up (or swing upward) slightly into the atrium as they close.
 In some kids, these flaps still close completely.
 In some other kids, they may not shut properly.
 When the flaps don't close correctly, blood can leak back into the left atrium.
 This can happen because the flaps are too floppy or too big or have the wrong shape.

 Usually MVP doesn't cause any problems.
 Almost all kids who have it lead totally normal lives.
 Lots of times people don't even know they have it or don't find out until they're adults.
 It's not discovered in kids very much.
-Sometimes people are born with MVP, or it can develop during a person's life.
+Sometimes people are born with MVP, others develop it later in life.
 Doctors often don't know why someone has MVP.

 Most kids with MVP have no complaints and no symptoms.
 In some kids, the flaps of the mitral valve make a clicking sound when they close.
 A doctor may hear this when listening to the heart with a stethoscope.
 Someone who has MVP and a little blood leaking back through the valve also may have a heart murmur.
 A heart murmur is the sound caused by the leaking blood.